Stitches for a Cut

 Removal of Surgical Sutures/Stitches

-If you have a cut or wound that may be in need of stitches, allow me to come to you and suture your cut or wound.
-I also do removal of stitches that were placed by someone else.
-Get in touch with me via email or book an appointment on my contact us page, or call me at (719) 297-5484.
+If you have a cut or wound that may be in need of stitches, allow us to come to you and suture your cut or wound.
+We also do removal of stitches that were placed by someone else.
+Get in touch with us by phone, email or book an appointment on my contact us page.
 Don’t waste your time sitting in a waiting room.
 Proudly serving the greater Colorado Springs area.
 House calls available outside of Colorado Springs by special request.